Michael Stone (criminal): First trial

 Stone pleaded not guilty at his original trial in 1998, but his conviction was primarily based on the testimony from a witness, Damian Daley, who claimed that Stone had confessed to him while in prison during a conversation through a heating pipe at the back of their cells.
+Daley was himself subsequently found guilty of murder in 2014.
 Stone was known to have attempted suicide at least twice in prison around the time the confession was supposed to have taken place.
 Another two prisoners, Mark Jennings and Barry Thompson, also testified at the trial that Stone had suggested to them an involvement in the crimes.
 The court also heard that Stone was unable to present any of the clothes he was wearing at the time for analysis, as he said he had burned them because he was "too fat".

-As a result, the conviction hinged upon the alleged cell confession to Damian Daley, because there was no forensic evidence linking Stone to the crime.
-The confession however merely repeated facts that had been published in the national press on 23 September 1997.
+As a result, the conviction hinged upon the three confessions Stone was alleged to have made, because there was no forensic evidence linking Stone to the crime.
+The confessions did not contain any material that had not been previously reported by the national press, but on the contrary, all the details found in the confession had been published in the national press on the day of the alleged confession, apart from the reference to a shoelace, which had previously been publicised.
+The DNA found on a black bootlace which had been used in the crime and dropped by the perpetrator moreover did not correspond to Stone's profile.
 The case was otherwise simply circumstantial.
 The jury took nearly 15 hours over two days to find Stone guilty by a 10–2 majority verdict.

 Some evidence against Stone was not able to be presented in court, such as his long record of violent crime and of severe mental illness.
 The statements from the psychiatrist and nurses who had named Stone as a suspect after the Crimewatch reconstruction, in which they told of Stone's threats to kill and of his irrational and dangerous behaviour only days before the murders, were also not heard by the jury.
 After the arrest of Stone, surviving victim Josie Russell had said that she recognised him from newspaper pictures in articles covering the story, but evidence admissibility laws prevented this from being heard in court.
 Police were also unable to present their suspicions that Stone was responsible for the theft of a lawnmower yards from the murder site on the day of the murder.